makersacademy/rps-challenge/README.md

 # RPS Challenge
 Background:
 -------
-This is the weekend challenge at the end of week 3 of teh Makers coding bootcamp.
+This is the weekend challenge at the end of week 3 of the Makers coding bootcamp.

 Instructions